 The elegance of Arab-Andalucian architecture combines with exceptional service at The Residence Tunis.
 Set on a private stretch of beach on the shores of the Mediterranean, just outside the ancient city of Tunis, the hotel is a true North African retreat.
-Guests are offered tantalising cuisine, with four different restaurants, from Mediterranean cuisine at L'Olivier and Chinese delicacies at Li Bai to traditional Tunisian dishes at El Dar.
+Guests are offered tantalising cuisine, with three different restaurants, from Mediterranean cuisine at L'Olivier and Chinese delicacies at Li Bai to traditional Tunisian dishes at El Dar.
 Keen golfers will be kept happy with the hotel's magnificent par-72 course designed by Robert Trent Jones II - while beginners can head to the Golf Academy de Gammarth to be trained like a pro.
-A true haven of relaxation, the hotel's magnificent Spa and Thalasso centre offers 3,500sqm for rejuvenating therapies.
+A true haven of relaxation, the hotel's magnificent Spa by Clarins and Thalasso centre offers 4,000sqm for rejuvenating therapies.
 There is plenty of time to explore the fascinating city of Tunis, relax by the pool, disappear into the spa and make the most of the hotel's services.

-- Discover the compelling Medina of Tunis, a UNESCO World Heritage site, the ruins of Carthage and the 12th century village of Sidi Bou Said. - Explore the orchards of Cap Bon, the vineyards of Mornag and Kelibia, the Ichkeul Lake, Berber potteries. - Architecturally stunning museums, mosques and a host of other archaeological sites - all within close reach of the hotel. - The Spa & Thalasso is widely acknowledged as one of the best thalassotherapy centres in the Mediterranean.
-Experience a range of services and treatments offered by a dedicated team of specialists who create a truly holistic approach to wellness. - Boasting over 1,082sqm of meeting space for small meetings to grand affairs, these versatile venue spaces includes 2 ballrooms and 6 wellappointed rooms that can host anything from 15 to 500 delegates.
+- Discover the compelling Medina of Tunis, a UNESCO World Heritage site, the ruins of Carthage and the 12th century village of Sidi Bou Said. - Explore the orchards of Cap Bon, the vineyards of Mornag and Kelibia, the Ichkeul Lake, Berber potteries. - Architecturally stunning museums, mosques and a host of other archaeological sites all within close reach of the hotel. - The Spa by Clarins & Thalasso centre is widely acknowledged as one of the best thalassotherapy centres in the Mediterranean.
+Experience a range of services and treatments offered by a dedicated team of specialists who create a truly holistic approach to wellness. - Boasting over 1,082sqm of meeting space for small meetings to grand affairs, these versatile venue spaces includes 2 ballrooms and 6 well-appointed rooms that can host anything from 15 to 500 delegates.

-161 spacious Rooms, 9 stunning Suites, all with private balconies or gardens • 4 seasonal Restaurants and 1 Bar • An award winning Spa & Thalasso • A magnificent Golf Course.
+161 spacious Rooms, 9 stunning Suites, all with private balconies or gardens • 5 restaurants (2 seasonal) and 1 Bar • An award winning Spa & Thalasso • A magnificent Golf Course.

-- 1) 2021/2020/2018/2017 Traveller Review Awards (Booking.com) - 2) 2021/2020 Loved by Guests Award (Hotels.com and Expedia) - 3) 2021 Ranked 20th Top 25 Hotels in Africa (TripAdvisor Best of the Best) - 4) 2021 Ranked 6th best hotel in Northern Africa and the only one in Tunisia (Condenast Traveler, Readers' Choice Awards) - 5) 2020/2019 Top 5 Hotel in Tunisia (Tunisia Tourism Global Review Index Ranking) - 6) 2019/2018 Premium Quality Certificate for Thalasso Spa and Spa Deluxe (Fit Reisen) - 7) 2018 Room Check Award (Cristal International Standards) - 8) 2016 Best Golf Club in Tunisia (Golfer's Choice Leading Courses) - 9) 2015-2019 TripAdvisor Certificate of Excellence
+- 1) 2022 Ranked 5th Best Hotel in Northern Africa and the only one in Tunisia (Conde Nast Traveler, Readers' Choice Award) - 2) 2022 Traveller's Choice (TripAdvisor) - 3) 2022 Ranked 13th Best Overseas Hotel in Africa (Luxury Lifestyle Magazine) - 4) 2021/2020 Loved by Guests Award (Hotels.com and Expedia) - 5) 2021 Ranked 20th Top 25 Hotels in Africa (TripAdvisor Best of the Best) - 6) 2021 Ranked 6th best hotel in Northern Africa and the only one in Tunisia (Condenast Traveler, Readers' Choice Awards) - 7) 2020/2019 Top 5 Hotel in Tunisia (Tunisia Tourism Global Review Index Ranking) - 8) 2019/2018 Premium Quality Certificate for Thalasso Spa and Spa Deluxe (Fit Reisen) - 9) 2018 Room Check Award (Cristal International Standards) - 10) 2016 Best Golf Club in Tunisia (Golfer's Choice Leading Courses) - 11) 2015-2019 TripAdvisor Certificate of Excellence

-THE RESIDENCE
+THE RESIDENCE MAURITIUS

-A lofty reception, open to nature, made exotic with Indian wood carvings and splashes of colour from lush plant-life sets the island tone at The Residence Mauritius.
+A lofty reception, open to nature, made exotic with Indian wood carvings set the island tone at The Residence Mauritius.
 This is a place that combines plenty of colonial charm with contemporary, sophisticated elegance, with an unbeatable setting amid lush tropical gardens along a mile-long white sand beach on the east coast of the island.
 Foodies will be completely at home here; French-Mauritian and international cuisine (The Dining Room), Creole style seafood on the beach (The Plantation) and light lunches by the pool (The Verandah).
 Days here are spent relaxing on the beach, dipping in and out of the Indian Ocean and making the most of genuine Mauritian hospitality.
 This is a hotel with a true sense of fun, brilliant for families and equally romantic for couples.